Since 1964, University Baptist Church has offered the INternational Neighborhood Coffee Hour (InCH),

 The program follows the Ohio State University calendar; INCH meets every Wednesday that the university is in session, from 9:30 to 11:30am.

-Longtime UBC member Mary Riley founded INCH in the fall of 1963 with the purpose of providing a regular time of fellowship for international women who felt isolated in their new city because of a lack of language skills or because they had young children at home.
+The late Mary Riley, longtime UBC member, founded INCH in the fall of 1963 with the purpose of providing a regular time of fellowship for international women who felt isolated in their new city because of a lack of language skills or because they had young children at home.
 The original group gathered for conversation, handiwork (e.g., knitting and quilting), and coffee.

 Over the years, more than 1,500 women have attended INCH, representing over eighty different countries.
 Many of them have been the wives of Ohio State students and visiting scholars; others have been immigrants, refugees, the wives of foreign executives, and new citizens of the United States.
 Currently, around 85 women regularly participate in INCH, and are accompanied by fifteen to twenty infants and toddlers.
 About twenty volunteers serve them.
 Wednesday mornings at UBC are lively, to say the least!